kahlertfr/depth-aware-motion-deblurring/docs/README.md

 For a fancy syntax highlighting in Sublime Text, you can install *RestructuredText Improved* via [Package Control][subl-control].

+A docutils.config has to be created to support subfigures.

 ### Generate PDF from restructured Text